Jingxian12/movie-recommender-system/README.md

 #### iii.
 NLP Semantic Search

 Allows users to search using natural language descriptions.
+The system uses SBERT (Sentence-BERT) to convert the user’s input into semantic embeddings and compares them with movie embeddings to retrieve the most relevant results based on meaning and context.

 Examples:
 - "I want a funny space adventure."